ArduPilot/ardupilot_wiki/plane/source/docs/soaring-upcoming.rst

 |  High    | > 1700 us      |       Y       |       Y           |       Y           |       Y           |
 +----------+----------------+---------------+-------------------+-------------------+-------------------+

-When thermalling in THERMAL mode with soaring active, changing the switch position between Mid and High positions commands exiting thermalling and restoring the previous mode.
+When in THERMAL mode, changing the switch position between Mid and High positions commands exiting thermalling and restoring the previous mode.

 When climbing back to altitude under throttle, changing the switch position to Low and back aborts the climb and starts gliding.